 Arts & Eats Festival 2026

-At Nancy Island Historic Site: Saturday June 13 – Sunday June 14, 2026
+Saturday June 13 – Sunday June 14, 2026

 This two-day open-air festival on Nancy Island in Wasaga Beach is a curated combination of local and specialty artists featuring unique, artisanal product and one-of-a-kind art.
 Explore different art forms and crafts as you walk through the space and complete the journey by visiting food vendors offering diverse and mouthwatering menus.
 Family-friendly, this festival appeals to families, couples and visitors looking for a creative escape and an experience that celebrates local talent.